PlayStation 5 is coming November 12th, so I guess the next generation is a go

 This also means the mega-big sequels that publishers hold back for new generations will start rolling.
 Square Enix announced Final Fantasy XVI tonight, for starters, and yes it is confirmed for PC too.

 Games-wise, the PS5 will probably mean less for us on PC than the Xbox Xeriex X. Microsoft’s games all come to PC these days, while Sony have still only brought over Horizon: Zero Dawn and muttered about wanting to explore doing more PC releases.
 Though there is one possible quirky consequence in that Sony are still signing scloosies to keep games off Xboxes, which doesn’t always keep games off PC too – it’s promising for us that the FFXVI announcement named PC but not Xbox.
-Demon’s Souls, too.
 Well, I suppose this isn’t “promising”, it’s just… less grim for us than for Xbox people?
 Death to system exclusives.

 Anyway, obviously we won’t post about PS5 a ton, but now you know.
 Here we go.